-I’ve always wondered how did these people survive the upheaval of their times?
+I’ve always wondered how these people survived the upheaval of their times.
 How did the millions in the 20th century continue to live with so much war, deprivation, and bloodshed in the century of the greatest genocides of all time?

 But loyalties changed in the early years of the new century.
 The Armenians became a minority culture—second class, segregated serfs.

 In 1915 Elizabeth’s father was arrested and beaten by the authorities for crimes he had not committed.
 Upon his release and return home the family was visited by neighbors who pleaded with the parents to renounce Christ and swear allegiance to Mohammed in return for their protection.
 In reply Elizabeth’s mother began to softly sing, “What a friend we have in Jesus, all our sins and griefs to bear.”